-Summer Reading English 101 and A.P.
-Lit
+Summer Reading English 101

 This has been a unique year with Covid-19 and school closures.
 We have adjusted and moved forward.
 This summer, the English 101 and A.P.
-Lit. teachers see the value in having you read for the fun of it, with the expectation that we will have a bookshare when we return to school in September.
+Lit. teachers see the value in having you read for the fun of it, with the expectation that we will have a Bookshare when we return to school in September.
 Your individual teachers may ask you to complete something in addition when we return, but there will be time provided to process that request by your teacher.

 At this time, please choose a book to read.
-A.P.
-Literature students should focus on fiction, as your course will focus on fiction literature.
-English 101 students, please choose a non-fiction book, as your class will focus on nonfiction selections.
+English 101 students, please choose a non-fiction book, as your class will focus on non- fiction selections.
 Please consider at least five of the guided reading questions provided below that will help you prepare for discussions about your book.

-The bookshare will be styled to resemble a speed-dating event.
-You will have an opportunity to speak with a number of your class mates as you share and discuss your summer, book choices.
+The Bookshare will be styled to resemble a speed-dating event.
+You will have an opportunity to speak with a number of your classmates as you share and discuss your summer, book choices.
 You will have about three minutes, as you rotate from one discussion to another.
 You never know...you might be introduced to your next favorite book!
-This is also a great way to begin the school year and meet your new class mates, so you have a fun activity to expect when you return to school in September.
+This is also a great way to begin the school year and meet your new classmates, so you have a fun activity to expect when you return to school in September.

-As you read, consider guided reading questions below that will help you focus your thoughts about your book.
+As you read, consider guided reading questions below that will help you focus your thoughts on your book.
 It would be a great idea to have five questions well considered, so you can speak comfortably during the bookshare with your classmates.